+Enrichment Activities

-Enrichment Activities SIXTH FORM COUNCIL:
+SIXTH FORM COUNCIL:

-$\mathbf{06}$

-The Sixth Form Council is led by Lilliana Kelsall and Nathan Shipley.
-They meet regularly to discuss all issues raised by either Sixth Formers or staff.
+The Sixth Form Council is led by Katie Fuller and Joe Hall They meet regularly to discuss all issues raised by either Sixth Formers or staff.

 COMMUNITY SERVICE:

-One of the important features of the Sixth Form is it's strong commitment to the links developed with the local community.
-Students are able to take part in a range of activities during the school term which benefit themselves and the local community, building valuable contacts and life experience.
+One of the important features of the Sixth Form is it's strong commitment to the links developed with the local community Students are able to take part in a range of activities during the school term which benefit themselves and the local community, building valuable contacts and life experience.

 MOOCs:

 A MOOC ('massive open online course') is a free online course run by Universities worldwide aimed at unlimited participation and open access via the web.
 At Sixth Form, students are given the opportunity to participate in University courses that are of interest to them and connect with the wider educational world with support from Sixth Form and subject tutors.
 Many courses have certification which can be included in the student's UCAS applications.

 OUTLOOK EXPEDITIONS:

 Thomas Alleyne's has a proud history of facilitating international expeditions with providers such as World Challenge and Outlook Expeditions.
 Our first expedition group of 20 world challengers visited Costa Rica in 2008, and since then to Borneo and Tanzania.
 Students spend a month doing a variety of projects, which can include working within a local community or participating in ecological preservation projects.
-This is a highly rewarding experience for students and provides an amazing set of transferable skills: a viewpoint shared by the participants.
-"For me, World Challenge was such an amazing experience.
-Not only did I become more confident, but I learned new skills which will help me throughout my life.
-The trips are very demanding but I would highly recommend them as they are a wonderful experience".
-John Dee.
+This is a highly rewarding experience for students and provides an amazing set of transferable skills.

 Having had to put our international expeditions on hiatus during the Covid pandemic, we are delighted that in the summer of 2023, we will be taking a group of 20 students to Morocco with Outlook Expeditions, where they will experience the local culture, complete a community project, summit the highest mountain in North Africa (Toubkal) and enjoy some well-deserved rest and relaxation.
 We are confident that this will be the first of many future expeditions for our students.
-SIXTH FORM 7: